 One of the most colorful auroras in recent history occurred in March 1989.
 It was visible in Canada and the United States and as far south as Mexico.
 The electrical surge that accompanied it was so strong that parts of Canada were blacked out all night!

-Aurora Viewing Tips
+Northern Lights Viewing Tips

 Nobody knows exactly why, but the best time to view auroras is during the months around the spring and autumnal equinoxes, late at night or in the early morning, from about 10:00 P.M. to about 3:00 A.M.